Return to the home page

 Creating group activities

-Don’t wait for someone else to create group activities for your kid.
-Make them happen now!
-Volunteer to teach something you know and love (knitting, sewing, photography, origami, poetry, stamp collecting) or hire a teacher for something you can’t teach yourself, perhaps science or language or art.
-Why not create your own book or film club?
+Volunteer to teach something you know and love (knitting, sewing, photography, origami, poetry, stamp collecting) or hire a teacher for something you can't teach yourself, perhaps science or a foreign language or art.
+Create your own book or film club, where kids discuss books or watch movies and discuss them.
 Encourage kids to nominate their own choices and then lead an interesting discussion.
 Start off slowly.
 Schedule a single workshop, or perhaps a series of five or ten classes that meets once every two weeks instead of every week.
 If it works well you can always increase the number of classes, or extend the course for another ten weeks.
 Find the space to host the classes (maybe a participant has a big enough room to donate for the hour or two) and choose the time of day that works best for you.
-Advertise your class (course title, instructor, time and place, and cost per child) in your local homeschool newsletter and post it on their e-list.
+Advertise your class (course title, instructor, time and place, and cost per child) and post it on more than one FB group that covers your area.
 You and your kids will be having educational parties before you know it!

 Back to Index / Back to top